Be Grateful Together

 This is the season of giving.
 Teaching your child to help others builds character, empathy, and responsibility plus an understanding of other people’s needs.
 There are so many ways to help others, from helping an older family member rake leaves to collecting aluminum cans for a cause.
 Volunteering is a rewarding way to spend quality time as a family as well make a difference in your community.
 For volunteering and donation opportunities for the holiday season, visit www.thegivingheart.org.
 The Giving Heart’s Community Thanksgiving Feast will be Thursday, November 23.
 Put it on your calendar now!

 Enjoy the month and your time together!
 Remember to stay healthy together, to share together and to play and learn together.

-Updated March 2017
+Updated November 2017